 This page has information for entities that sell all or part of their business, stop employing workers for any reason, or no longer meet the liability requirements for unemployment insurance tax.
-Select one of the subjects below to go directly to your area of interest or scroll down to view all.

 - Selling Your Business

 - Discontinuing Employment - Entity No Longer Employs Workers